Visiting Petra with Kids: The Ultimate Guide

 Where to stay in Petra

-Firstly, you don’t actually stay in Petra.
-Petra is located in the town of Wadi Musa.
-All accommodation is located in Wadi Musa.
+There are numerous Petra hotels, although you don’t actually stay in the ancient city of Petra.
+Petra is located in the town of Wadi Musa and all accommodation is located in Wadi Musa.
 As Petra is really the reason you come to Wadi Musa, you should consider finding a hotel as close to the entrance as you can.
 The advantage of staying overnight in Wadi Musa is that you can have an early start and beat the day-trippers who start arriving between 8 am and 9 am.

 The Movenpick Resort Petra is probably the closest but also one of the most expensive hotels in Wadi Musa.
 As beautiful and convenient as it is, it was sadly out of our budget.
 We stayed at the much more reasonable Esperanza Petra which was about 500 m away and had a large family room with bathroom.
 Breakfast was made available for us at 5.30 am and we could take extra bread and fruit with us for the kids who didn’t want to eat so early.

 Our boys loved the food in Jordan.
 There’s a lot of grilled meat, flatbreads, rice, hummus and vegetables.
 It’s very similar to Lebanese.
-In Petra, we checked out the Tripadvisor recommendations and asked our guesthouse for great, local places to eat.
-We settled on a couple.
+We checked out the Tripadvisor recommendations and asked our guesthouse for great, local Petra restaurants.

 We went there for an early lunch after we did our 7 km hike.
 The boys were so tired, they both fell asleep before the food arrived.
 It wasn’t a sign of the service though.
 It was very fast and friendly and the food was delicious and filling.
 Just what we needed after our hike.